unicef/publicgoods-toolkit/readiness.md

 This clarifies where an agency is in its journey to mastery and also suggests next steps and likely results.
 Often, teams use these models to identify areas for potential growth.
-They are most useful for those early in their open source progress, and this module focuses on those beginning stages.
+They are most useful for those early in their open-source progress, and this module focuses on those beginning stages.
 It is useful for an agency to consider its maturity on an organization wide basis, but open source is usually executed by teams, and it is the capabilities of specific teams that matter most.
-This module considers individual teams as the target for analysis because even agency-wide open source skills training will succeed or fail mostly at the level of specific teams working on specific projects.
+This module considers individual teams as the target for analysis because even agency-wide open-source skills training will succeed or fail mostly at the level of specific teams working on specific projects.